 The “UNified theory for the development and resilience of Institutions for Collective Action (UNICA)” project aims at building a unified theory that explains the factors behind the development and spread of institutions for collective action (ICAs) across Europe over the past millennium, and that identifies which elements have contributed to the claim they would be more resilient than top-down, share-holder types of organisations.
 The project will allow to connect micro-changes to macro-results, and to reflect on the potential outcomes of the current new “wave” of institutions for collective action.

 If you are interested in one of the positions and meet the requirements apply by January 15, 2021 or share this call with friends and colleagues who might be interested.
-Read more about details and how to apply here.
+Read more about details and how to apply here (link no longer available).